 - I often use 1/2 cup of corn starch for this recipe as it gives you LASER sharp edges but recently reduced it to a 1/3 cup.
 This gives a slightly softer cookie while still retaining almost all of the shape during baking.
 If you want a really soft cookie just add a 1/4 cup and your cookie dough will still be pretty manageable.

 - If your butter isn’t room temp just cut the sticks into a few slices and microwave on 50% power in 5 second bursts.
 Flip the butter with every burst.

 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake.
-The best, and easiest way to measure flour is by using a scale.
+The best, and easiest way to measure flour is by using a kitchen scale.
 If you don’t have one then fluff your flour with a spoon, sprinkle it into your measuring cup, and then use a knife to level it off.

 - Scrape your bowl down a few times.
 If you have a glob or two of butter that doesn’t get mixed with the flour then it will loose shape and melt when baked.

 - Use a high-quality vanilla if you can.
 Aside from the butter it’s the main flavor you’ll taste and worth the splurge!

 Adding that 1/3 cup of corn starch really changes the dough.
 You’ll notice it handles better at room temperature than other cookie doughs and really stays together instead of getting stuck to your fingers or the work surface.